BlissRoms-x86/manifest/README.md

 	  (WIP) Add x86 PC builds

-	  This will add build support for x86 PC builds (WHEN FINISHED)
+	  This will build an x86 based .ISO for PCs

 	  Usage: $ bash build-x86.sh options buildVariants blissBranch
 	  Options: -c | --clean : Does make clean && make clobber and resets the efi device tree